Make it a Retro Date Night with These Diner & Drive-In Pairings

 Brant Drive-in + Hanover Drive-in Theatre, Hanover

 Plan ahead for this location as payment is cash only and the exact amount is appreciated.
 Check their website for the cost of general, triple bill or ‘dusk til dawn’ four-feature marathon movie nights.
-Open 11am to 11pm on weekends, Brant Drive-in in Walkerton is a great option for pre-movie meal or late night eats.
+Open 11am to 11pm on weekends, Brant Drive-in in Walkerton is a great option for a pre-movie meal or late night eats.

 The Lake Hound + Starlite Drive-in Theatre Grand Bend, Grand Bend